Brian-Pho/Textbook-Notes/content/posts/textbooks/how-to-build-a-brain-a-neural-architecture-for-biological-cognition/index.md

     - Multiplication
     - Dot product
     - Superposition
-- Attention: routing information flexibly through the brain.
+- *Attention*: routing information flexibly through the brain.
 - Two main functions of visuo-spatial attention
-    - Selection: identifying the appropriate targets of the system given current task demands.
+    - *Selection*: identifying the appropriate targets of the system given current task demands.
-    - Routing: when a target is selected, how a system can take the selected information and direct additional resources towards it.
+    - *Routing*: when a target is selected, how a system can take the selected information and direct additional resources towards it.
 - One way of implementing a control signal for the flow of information is through the use of inhibitory neurons and hierarchy.
 - Neurons at the top of the hierarchy send a signal down that blocks neurons from sending information, acting as a gate.
 - The control neurons determine which lower-level neurons are allowed to project their information to the higher-level neurons.